ayamflow/webgl-spy/README.md

 Call before any drawing operation (setRenderTarget, clear, etc).

 #### endCapture( onlyDraws = false )
 Call after everything has been rendered.
-Returns the list of calls.
+Returns an array of calls.
+Can be filtered by `type` (draw, clear, bind).

 #### destroy()
 Restore the context by removing spies.
 Probably not needed.